open-telemetry/opentelemetry-cpp/docs/building-with-vs2019.md

 ## Building in Visual Studio 2019 IDE

 - Run as Administrator: `tools\setup-buildtools.cmd` to install the necessary build tooling.
-This builds installs all build tools and builds all 3rd party dependencies from source using [vcpkg package manager](https://vcpkg.io/en/index.html).
+This script installs all build tools and builds all 3rd party dependencies from source using [vcpkg package manager](https://vcpkg.io/en/index.html).
 - Launch Visual Studio 2019 IDE.
 - Use `Open a local folder` option to open the folder where you cloned the source code.